|obverse Chapter 15·||Turning Signs (Contents)||References||blog|

-I define the real as that which holds its characters on such a tenure that it makes not the slightest difference what any man or men may have thought them to be, or ever will have thought them to be, here using thought to include, imagining, opining, and willing (as long as forcible means are not used); but the real thing's characters will remain absolutely untouched.In the process of inquiry or of learning, what James called ‘our sense of a determinate direction’ is a feeling that our knowledge of reality is becoming more precise, getting closer to the Truth.
+I define the real as that which holds its characters on such a tenure that it makes not the slightest difference what any man or men may have thought them to be, or ever will have thought them to be, here using thought to include, imagining, opining, and willing (as long as forcible means are not used); but the real thing's characters will remain absolutely untouched.In the process of inquiry or of learning, what James called ‘our sense of a determinate direction’ is a feeling of being about to know more than we did before, or getting closer to the Truth.
 But semiotic experience teaches that our knowledge is never completely determinate.CP 6.495 (c.
 1906)

 No cognition and no Sign is absolutely precise, not even a Percept; and indefiniteness is of two kinds, indefiniteness as to what is the Object of the Sign, and indefiniteness as to its Interpretant, or indefiniteness in Breadth and in Depth.Any knowledge that will prove useful as guidance into the future must be general, and thus indefinite in that sense.— Peirce, CP 4.543 (1906)

-Imagine, if you can, a mind without an external world to offer resistance to its intentions – a mind to which all phenomena were entirely internal.
-You might call it “the mind of God.”
+Imagine, if you can, a mind without an external world to offer resistance to its intentions – a mind to which all phenomena are entirely internal, as a dream is internal to the dreamer.
+A panentheist might call it “the mind of God.”

-Such a god would fit the description left us in the fragments that survive from the pre-Socratic Greek philosopher Xenophanes.
-Here are the key points of his theology (translated by Kirk and Raven, 1957):
+Such a god would fit the description left us in the extant fragments from the pre-Socratic Greek philosopher Xenophanes.
+Here are some key points of his theology (translated by Kirk and Raven, 1957):

 - One god … in no way similar to mortals either in body or in thought.